Skip to main content

 If you and the other party have an understanding of the construction materials, make sure that the particular terms are in a written contract.

-For example, if you have agreed to use a particular tile for the bathroom, then it should be in the contract.
-This will help you make your point should the buyer demand that the dresses were supposed to be made of silk.
+For example, if you've agreed to use a particular tile for the bathroom, it should be in the contract.
+This will help avoid any confusion, misunderstandings, or conflict between both sides.

 6. Transaction Rules for Particular Industries